Sablon, Brussels: Early history

 The Sablon lies near the Mont des Arts/Kunstberg neighbourhood, and lay not far outside the first walls of Brussels.
 It was originally an unused open space, with areas of wetlands, grassland and sand, where a hermit made his home.
 The words sablon in French and zavel in Dutch both mean a fine-grained sand, halfway between silt and sand.
-Saint John's Hospital (Hôpital Saint-Jean, Sint-Jansgasthuis) used the area as a cemetery in the 13th century, having run out of space in its own cemetery.
+St. John's Hospital (Hôpital Saint-Jean, Sint-Jansgasthuis) used the area as a cemetery in the 13th century, having run out of space in its own cemetery.

-In 1304, the Guild of the brothers and sisters of Saint John's Hospital ceded the land to the Crossbowmen's Guild.
+In 1304, the Guild of the brothers and sisters of St. John's Hospital ceded the land to the Crossbowmen's Guild.
 They built a modest chapel dedicated to Our Lady on the site, completed in 1318, setting off the transformation of the area.
-Legend has is that the chapel became famous after a local devout woman named Beatrijs Soetkens had a vision in which the Virgin Mary instructed her to steal the miraculous statue of Onze-Lieve-Vrouw op ‘t Stocxken ("Our Lady on the little stick") in Antwerp, bring it to Brussels, and place it in the chapel of the Crossbowmen's Guild.
+Legend has is that the chapel became famous after a local devout woman named Beatrijs Soetkens had a vision in which the Virgin Mary instructed her to steal the miraculous statue of Onze-Lieve-Vrouw op 't Stocxken ("Our Lady on the Little Stick") in Antwerp, bring it to Brussels, and place it in the chapel of the Crossbowmen's Guild.
 The woman stole the statue, and through a series of miraculous events, was able to transport it to Brussels by boat in 1348.
-It was then solemnly placed in the chapel and venerated as the patron of the Guild.
-The Guild also promised to hold an annual procession, called an Ommegang, in which the statue was carried through Brussels.
-This Ommegang developed into an important religious and civil event in Brussels' annual calendar.
+It was then solemnly placed in the chapel and venerated as the guild's patron.
+The guild also promised to hold an annual procession, carrying the image throughout Brussels.
+This developed into the Ommegang, an important religious and civil event in Brussels' calendar, held on the Sunday before Pentecost.